 Then it can be good to include any children in the ceremony, indicating their acceptance of your partnership.
 Sometimes there is an exchange of public declarations about the kind of relationship sought between step-parent and stepchild.

 6. The vows

 The core of the ceremony is the vows, and they are often in the form of repeating phrase by phrase after me, which makes sure everyone hears them, and gives them a special solemnity.
 The wording must be right for you, and not necessarily the same for each of you, although there is a legal requirement that the vows include the exchange of declarations such as “I, John Citizen, take you, Mary Peoples, to be my legal wife.”

 8. Signing of the documents

-And then, in a modern wedding ceremony the documents (Particulars of Marriage) may be signed.
-(Traditionally this was done in private in the vestry right at the end of the ceremony.)
+Then we usually sign the documents (Particulars of Marriage).
 You will want to think of some music to be played during this phase.
-There are two copies of this document to be signed—by the two people getting married, two witnesses and by me.
+There are two copies of this document to be signed—by the two people getting married, two witnesses (who also add their addresses), and by me.

 9. A ceremony of completion

 And then there may be some ritual of connection and completion, sometimes taken from your own cultural backgrounds.
 This might involve trying your wrists together with a cord, or your lighting a candle together, or drinking a toast to each other, or breaking a glass.

 10. Declaration of the marriage